 to receive 5 micrograms per minute and the pharmacist has sent you an

-IV container that is holding 50 ml of fluid with 25 mcg of the
+IV container that is contains 50 ml of fluid with 25 mcg of the

-medication added, what rate of milliliters per minute would the iv
+medication added, what rate (of milliliters per minute) would the IV require?

-Bear in mind that the fluid is nothing more than a conveyance for the medication.
+Bear in mind that the fluid is nothing more than a "vehicle" for the medication.

 is the amount of medication that is in the fluid that we want to

-deliver correctly, but the fluid has to be taken into account for this
+deliver correctly, but the fluid has to be taken into account as well.

 It seems a bit more confusing but really isn't.